Generating Class-Level Integration Tests Using Call Site Information

 \fbox{\parbox{0.475\textwidth}{ \textbf{Summary (RQ3).} Our manual analysis indicates that \integration-based automated testing of $\langle$caller, callee$\rangle$ class pairs can expose actual problems that are not found by unit testing either the caller or callee class individually.
 These problems relate to conflicting assumptions on the safe use of methods across classes (\eg due to undocumented exception throws, implicit assumptions on parameter values, \etc).
-Further investigations performed by the authors show that some of these faults are identified, confirmed, and fixed later by developers in the subsequent commits. }}
+Several of these faults are identified, confirmed, and fixed later by developers in subsequent commits. }}